Search your current plugin/theme/core files for keywords from admin. A 3rd party plugin bugfixers dream.

 WP BugBot will attempt to automatically detect the setting for your PHP error log files.
 If you have a more complex setup or wish to change the filenames that are searched for, you can use the filter 'bugbot_error_log_search' to return an array of error log filenames.
 If you wish to turn this feature off (it is run on the WP BugBot admin screen only) simply use this same filter and return an empty array.

-- Updated to Options and Settings to use Plugin Loader
+- Updated to use new Plugin Loader class

 - Updated to use global settings array